If you’re a first time dad, then please accept my heartfelt congratulations and let me welcome you to the club!

 All you know is that you want to be a damn good dad to your new baby, and you want to avoid casualties, preserve your mental health, and minimize all the potentially stressful situations.

-No worries!
 If you’re becoming a dad for the first time, this new dad survival guide will be your best friend and companion – your bible!

 1. Toddling around and crying will be the new quiet, but don’t forget to enjoy the little, precious moments